 Spoon a little bit of the melted chocolate into each of the egg molds and use a small spoon to spread the chocolate around the whole egg shape.
 Make sure to fill in all the gaps so the shell will be even in thickness.

 Next, turn the mold upside down on a parchment paper-lined tray (so the chocolate won’t pool in the bottom of the mold) and put it in the freezer to set for 5 minutes.

 Remove the mold from the freezer, flip it, and fill each egg with a hearty spoonful of the dessert hummus.
 Fill the eggs to the top of the mold with more melted chocolate, and then use the back of a spoon to smooth out the top layer.

-Put the eggs back in the freezer to set for 10 minutes.
+Put the eggs back in the freezer to set for 10 minutes or until the chocolate shell is hard.
 Take the eggs out of the freezer and carefully pop them out onto the parchment paper-lined tray.